theNewDynamic/aba-icc/_the-aba-icc-project/internships.md

 * **Transcript.** If not available, please indicate the reasons for and any alternative documentation.

-If you have any additional question in regards to the ABA's ICC Project or its internship program, please feel free to contact the Director of the ABA's ICC Project, [Kristin Smith](/staff/kristin-smith/).
+If you have any additional question in regards to the ICC Project or its internship program, please feel free to contact the Director, [Kristin Smith](/staff/kristin-smith/).